Pitigoi94/me_cris/README.md

-Welcome to a newbie hobbyist hub! 🙂✌
+Welcome to a newbie hobbyist hub, feel free to explore it! 🙂✌